ntrip6/QField-docs/documentation/get-started/storage.en.md

 # QField Storage Access

-Below are OS-specific instructions on how to access manipulate projects as well as individual datasets in QField.
+Below are OS-specific instructions on how to access and manipulate projects, as well as individual datasets, in QField.

 ## Android